freshinfrancis/Assignment2/README.md

 1. Start the Aggregation Server
 - Open a terminal and run the following command to start the Aggregation Server:

-`java -cp bin com.weather.app.AggregationServer <port>`
+`java -cp bin com.weather.app.AggregationServer <server-address:port>`

 Usage:
-`java -cp bin com.weather.app.AggregationServer 4567`
+`java -cp bin com.weather.app.AggregationServer`

 2. Start the Content Server
 - In a new terminal, run the following command to start the Content Server.
 Replace <server-address:port> with the address and port of the Aggregation Server, and provide the path to the weather data file.